-CSS is similar to an answering service, and is available in Central Texas, DFW, Houston, Austin, McAllen and San Antonio MLS areas.
-99% of all homes for sale in these markets are set up with CSS.
+ST is similar to an answering service, and is available in all of our MLS areas.
+99% of all homes for sale are set up with ST.

-Agents love CSS because they can call one phone number and set up all their showings in a matter of minutes, and get any information they need such as keybox combinations, alarm codes, gate codes, pet information and other showing instructions.
-CSS then calls and emails the client to alert them of the showing.
+Agents love ST because they can go online or call one phone number and set up all their showings in a matter of minutes, and get any information they need such as keybox combinations, alarm codes, gate codes, pet information and other showing instructions.
+ST then calls and emails the client to alert them of the showing.

-CSS is only for agents to set up showings through MLS, and not for use by the general public, so the CSS telephone number should NOT be put on flyers, yard signs, or any other advertising materials intended for buyers.
+ST is only for agents to set up showings through MLS, and not for use by the general public, so the ST telephone number should NOT be put on flyers, yard signs, or any other advertising materials intended for buyers.

 Use Combination Keybox only in special circumstances.

 You have the same “phone tag” problem with combo keyboxes as with calling for an appointment because the agent has to reach you for the combination.
 Another problem is lack of access control.
 Once someone has the combination, they can give it someone else or come back themselves any time without you knowing.
 You also never know for sure if the person you are giving the combination to is an agent.

 You can sometimes get by with a combo keybox, because at least ST can give out the combination and you can avoid the “phone tag” problem.
 Also, with ST, agents need to give their security code before getting the combo, and ST records all showings and who the agent was.

 We sell Master Combo keyboxes when a seller wants one.
 We have found them to be the easiest to use and the most reliable.